The Agents page in PushMetrics, listing every agent in the workspace

 The Tools section on the agent edit page, showing attached SQL, email, chart, Tableau, and Slack tools with their integration headers and configuration summaries

-• SMTP integrations for sending emails.
+• SMTP for sending email.

-• Chart for building Plotly charts.
+• Chart for Plotly charts.

 • Slack for posting to channels.